What is your culture?

 In bracket play, however, Outlaws go out to win, and positions are earned!
 Others may sit more innings than their teammates in bracket play.
 While players will fail by learning new positions, this is how they grow.

 We do not play in a "feel good league", we play in a "do good league" and this is a sport players have to learn to eventually produce.
+At 14U coaches will reserve the right to bat 9, 10, or 11 Players in Pool and in Bracket Play.

 If my child sits on the bench what is his role?